 This was never to be.
-From 2009 until his death in office on April 5 2012, President Mutharika presided over an unprecedented political and economic crisis.
-His excellent stewardship of the economy for which voters rewarded him and his DPP with strong mandates did not last (Chinsinga, 2011).
-It is difficult to pinpoint exactly what triggered the turnaround in Mutharika's presidency which until May 2009 was a tremendous success.
-However, given that he secure politically with a straight parliamentary working majority and built a patronage network that guaranteed him the support of traditional leaders as critical power brokers, the imperative to sustain widespread support was now weaker (Chinsinga, 2012).
+From 2009 until his death in office on 5 April 2012, President Mutharika presided over an unprecedented political and economic crisis.
+His excellent stewardship of the economy for which voters rewarded him and his DPP with strong mandates did not last (Chinsinga 2011).
+It is difficult to pinpoint exactly what triggered the turnaround in Mutharika's presidency, which until May 2009 was a tremendous success.
+However, given that he was secure politically with a straight parliamentary working majority and had built a patronage network that guaranteed him the support of traditional leaders as critical power brokers, the imperative to sustain widespread support was now weaker (Chinsinga 2012).
 Related to this was the question of Mutharika's succession for the May 2014 polls.
 He wanted his brother and not his deputy, Joyce Banda, to succeed him.
 As the battle for succession intensified, Mutharika proceeded to expel Joyce Banda from the DPP but could not dethrone her as Vice President because she was constitutionally protected.

 The paradox is that instead of using his majority control in Parliament to usher Malawi onto a path for sustainable democratic development, the second Mutharika administration became increasingly authoritarian and autocratic.
-The administration enacted several pieces of legislation which were out of sync with the quest for fundamental and sustainable democratic transformation.
-These included measures granting the Minister of Information power to ban any publication of his choosing in the name of public interest; giving the police the right to search properties without the need to obtain a warrant; empowering the President to decide on the date for Local Government Elections (LGEs); reinstating traditional courts renowned for their miscarriage of justice; and barring individuals from seeking ex parte injunctions on government decisions among many others.
+The administration enacted several pieces of legislation which were out of sync with the quest for $fundamental \, and \, sustainable \, democratic \, transformation.$ Among many others these included measures granting the Minister of Information power to ban any publication of his choosing in the name of public interest; giving the police the right to search properties without the need to obtain a warrant; empowering the President to decide on the date for local government elections; reinstating traditional courts renowned for their miscarriage of justice; and barring individuals from seeking ex parte injunctions on government decisions.

-Broadly speaking Mutharika's second terms was marked by executive arrogance, concerted assault on the deliberative public sphere; violent crackdown on alternative critical voices; and sheer intolerance.
-The climax of Mutharika's intolerance was the expulsion of the British High Commissioner, Fergus Cochran Dyet, for describing Mutharika as being increasingly authoritarian and autocratic in a leaked diplomatic cable to Foreign Office in the UK.
+Broadly speaking, Mutharika's second terms was marked by executive arrogance; concerted assault on the deliberative public sphere; violent crackdown on alternative critical voices; and sheer intolerance.
+The climax of Mutharika's intolerance was the expulsion of the British High Commissioner, Fergus Cochran Dyet, for describing Mutharika as increasingly authoritarian and autocratic in a leaked diplomatic cable to the Foreign Office in the UK.

 By the time the British High Commissioner was expelled Malawi was experiencing serious economic problems.
-The fiscal prudence and high order discipline that characterized Mutharika's first term of office was essentially abandoned.
+The fiscal prudence and high order of discipline that characterised Mutharika's first term of office was essentially abandoned.
 There was rampant abuse of public resources.
-Mutharika bought himself a private jet using DFID's money, built a luxurious villa for himself, and stepped up ethnicisation of social relations and opportunities in public life (World Bank, 2012).
-In addition to these economic vices, Mutharika decided to peg the Malawi Kwacha to the US dollar which led to the currency to become dramatically overvalued.
-This was further exacerbated by the apparent decline of the tobacco which is the country's main forex earner.
-The average price for tobacco slumped from US\$ 2.45 kg in the 2002/08 growing season to US\$ 1.85 in the 2008/09 growing season and did note recover until President Mutharika's death in April 2012.
+Mutharika bought himself a private jet using DFID's money, built a luxurious villa for himself and stepped up ethnicisation of social relations and opportunities in public life (World Bank 2012).
+In addition to these economic vices, Mutharika decided to peg the Malawi Kwacha to the US dollar which led to the currency becoming dramatically overvalued.
+This was further exacerbated by the apparent decline in the price of tobacco, which is the country's main foreign exchange earner.
+The average price for tobacco slumped from US\$2.45/kg in the 2007/08 growing season to US\$1.85/ kg in the 2008/09 growing season, and did not recover until after President Mutharika's death in April 2012.